This tutorial will teach you how to draw a skull from the front, the side, and ¾.

 To finish up your skull illustration, add some textures.

-For this I’m using the textured brushes in the Nifty Brushes pack.
+For this I’m using the "powdery texture" brush from the Nifty Brushes pack.

 And there you have it!